Ri Chun-hee: Early life and education

-Ri was born on 8 July 1943 to a poor family in Tongchon in Gangwon, Japanese Korea.
-Ri studied performance art at Pyongyang University of Dramatic and Cinematic Arts and was recruited as a newsreader by KCTV.
+Ri was born on 8 July 1943 to a poor family in Tongchon, Gangwon Province, in what was then Japanese-occupied Korea.
+She studied performance art at the Pyongyang University of Dramatic and Cinematic Arts and was subsequently recruited as a newsreader by KCTV.

 Career

-Ri began work onscreen in February 1971, became chief news presenter of KCTV and was consistently on‑air from the mid-1980s onwards.
-Her career was unique for its longevity; while many at KCTV were demoted or purged, her career was never interrupted.
-When she announced her retirement in January 2012, she told Chinese media that she would be working behind the scenes and training a new generation of broadcasters.
-The UK's Daily Telegraph commented that she had been "entrusted with announcing great moments in North Korean history".
-American journalist and author Bob Woodward referred to her as North Korea's Walter Cronkite in his 2018 book Fear: Trump in the White House.
+Ri began onscreen work in February 1971.
+She rose to become KCTV's chief news presenter and was a consistent on-air presence from the mid-1980s onward.
+Her career longevity was notable in a field where demotions and purges were common.
+Upon her retirement announcement in January 2012, she indicated she would work behind the scenes training new broadcasters.
+The Daily Telegraph noted she had been "entrusted with announcing great moments in North Korean history".
+American journalist Bob Woodward compared her to Walter Cronkite in his 2018 book Fear: Trump in the White House.

-Ri sometimes comes out of retirement to announce major news stories.
-She announced North Korea's claim to have carried out an H-bomb detonation in January 2016 and a missile launch in February 2016.
-She also announced the nuclear tests of September 2016, September 2017 and the missile test in November 2017.
-Later, she announced the suspension of North Korean nuclear and intercontinental ballistic testing in April 2018 and the Singapore summit between Kim and Donald Trump in June 2018.
-On April 15, 2018, Ri read a report that named Kim Jong Un's wife, Ri Sol-ju, as the "First Lady" for the first time.
+Despite her retirement, Ri has been called back to announce major national developments.
+These have included the claimed hydrogen bomb test in January 2016; a missile launch in February 2016; nuclear tests in September 2016 and September 2017; a missile test in November 2017; the suspension of nuclear and intercontinental ballistic missile tests in April 2018; and the June 2018 Singapore summit between Kim Jong Un and Donald Trump.
+On 15 April 2018, she also read a report that formally referred to Kim's wife, Ri Sol-ju, as "First Lady" for the first time.

-In 2022, Kim gave luxury houses to Ri and other North Korean elites.
-Ri narrated a state media video of Kim giving her a tour of her new Pyongyang home.
-Ri later said her new home is "like a hotel", adding that she and her family "stayed up all night in tears of deep gratitude for the party's benevolence".
+In 2022, Kim Jong Un gifted luxury houses in Pyongyang to Ri and other elites.
+State media broadcast a video featuring Kim giving Ri a tour of her new home, which she narrated.
+Ri later stated that the home was "like a hotel" and that she and her family "stayed up all night in tears of deep gratitude for the party's benevolence".

 Style

-Ri is known for her melodramatic announcing style.
-She often speaks in a wavering and exuberant tone when praising the nation's leaders, and conversely with visible anger when denouncing its enemies.
-According to Brian Reynolds Myers, a professor at Dongseo University and an expert in North Korean propaganda, her training in drama serves her well, given the large amount of showmanship that is typical of North Korean broadcasting.
+Ri is known for her melodramatic style, employing an exuberant, wavering tone for praise and visible anger for denunciations.
+Brian Reynolds Myers, a scholar of North Korean propaganda, notes her drama training is evident in her performative delivery.
+She famously cried while announcing the death of Kim Il Sung in 1994 and struggled with tears announcing Kim Jong Il's death in 2011.

-During the official announcement of Kim Il Sung's death in 1994, Ri was visibly crying during the broadcast.
-Likewise, when she announced Kim Jong Il's death in 2011, she was seen holding back tears.
-Ri usually appears wearing either a pink Western-style suit or in a traditional Korean joseon-ot.
-She is nicknamed the "Pink Lady" and "North Korean News Lady".
-The Greek satirical TV show Radio Arvyla occasionally uses footage of Ri to satirize local Greek news.
+She typically appears in a pink Western-style suit or a traditional Korean joseon-ot, earning her the nicknames "Pink Lady" and "North Korean News Lady".
+The Greek satirical show Radio Arvyla has used footage of her to parody Greek news.